-Ever wondered what hot water system is the cheapest to run?
+Ever wondered which is the cheapest hot water heater to run?
 Is it electric, gas or solar?

 Basically, there are two types of hot water systems;